Birthdate

 PERSONAL

 Diagnosed at age six with transverse myelitis, a rare neurological condition in which the spinal cord is inflamed….
-Has a twin sister… Engineering student at McMaster University in Hamilton, Ont… Also participated in wheelchair tennis, Para ice hockey and adaptive sailing…
+Has a twin sister… Mechanical engineering student, McMaster University… Also participated in wheelchair tennis, Para ice hockey and adaptive sailing…

 NOTABLE INTERNATIONAL RESULTS